rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Have mercy on me, a sinner

 Guide me Lord
-That I may articulate your wisdom and the words of prophecy.
+That I may articulate your wisdom and your words of prophecy.
 Grant me wisdom, eyes to see, ears to hear; that I may know the Spirit of Truth that is in these books; that your words of truth may reach me.
-May these pages guide towards your glory, that I may seek refuge and shelter, that I may be saved, that I may love you Lord, as you have loved me despite my many sins.
+May these pages be for your glory, that I may seek refuge and shelter, that I may be saved, that I may love you Lord, as you have loved me despite my many sins.
 Have mercy on me Lord.

 -->